nalgeon/vscode-proofread/README.md

 **Proofread: Translate Text**

 Translates the selected text and overwrites it with the translation.

-Only available if `proofread.ai.vendor` set to `openai`.
+**Proofread: Check Grammar**

+Checks the selected text for grammar mistakes, corrects them, and prints the revised version below.

 **Proofread: Set OpenAI API Key**